-Wanneroo Central Brigade was established in April, 1962.
-The Brigade primarily provides a fire prevention and suppression service for the City of Wanneroo, which encompasses an area of 685 square kilometres.
-However, we also render assistance at incidents in areas under the care and control of the Parks and Wildlife Service (PaW), and the gazetted fire districts controlled by the WA Fire and Rescue Service (FRS).
+Wanneroo Central Brigade was established in April 1962.
+The Brigade provides a fire prevention and suppression service for the City of Wanneroo, which encompasses an area of 685 square kilometres.
+It also renders assistance at incidents within the Department of Biodiversity, Conservation and Attractions’ (DBCA) tenure and the gazetted fire districts controlled by the WA Fire and Rescue Service (FRS).
 In addition, our appliances and crews are frequently deployed to incidents out of area, responding to requests for assistance from across Australia.

 Our bush firefighting area consists of coastal dunes and gently undulating sand country, with numerous outcrops of limestone and caprock.
 The vegetation of the district includes large areas of pine plantations, swamps, heavy bush areas, coastal heath land and rural properties.